 Drukkerijmuseum Meppel: Kleine Oever 11, Meppel.
 Open March-October Tuesday-Saturday 13:00-17:00 and November-February Tuesday-Friday 13:00-17:00.
 Admission: Adults €7.50 (including coffee or tea), children €4.50 (including hot chocolate or fruit drink).
 Website.

-You might also enjoy reading my series on small Amsterdam museums.
+You might also enjoy reading my Amsterdam articles.

 This small assemblage of charming thatch-roofed farmhouses in the province of Drenthe is both a living village and a museum.
 You can stroll around to enjoy the scenery for free, but it’s also worth paying the small entrance fee to see the farming museum, for example, or to visit the clog maker, smithy or sawmill.